IDEAS

 How long should I stay in Kanazawa?
 Is one day enough?

 The biggest mistake most first-time visitors to Kanazawa make is trying to fit everything in less than 24 hours.
-We highly recommend you give yourself no less than two days in Kanazawa, though you can easily fill a week if you’re including nearby day trips to the many countryside onsens and farm villages in the area.
+We highly recommend you give yourself no less than two days in Kanazawa, though you can easily fill a week whether or not you’re including nearby day trips to the many countryside onsens and farm villages in the area.

 Where should I stay in Kanazawa?

-If being close to most of Kanazawa’s best sightseeing spots is important to you, or if you love the sound of vinyl records in the evening, then please consider staying with us!
+If being close to most of Kanazawa’s best sightseeing spots and events like the Haykumangoku Festival or Kanazawa Marathon is important to you, or if you love the sound of vinyl records in the evening, then please consider staying with us!
 Kaname Inn Tatemachi is a great place to stay in Kanazawa as it’s conveniently located in walking distance of Kanazawa’s most popular spots: Kenrokuen Garden, Kanazawa Castle Park, the 21st Century Museum of Contemporary Art, the Samurai Neighborhood, and we’re in the middle of four restaurant and shopping districts.
 Wind down your evening at Kanazawa Music Bar, where hotel guests get an exclusive Happy Hour menu of cocktails made with local ingredients.

 Come to Kanazawa if you’re interested in the following: